astronautas/astronautas.github.io/_posts/2025-10-11-on-python-3-14-parallelization.md

 **"I can scale horizontally”**.
 Sure — but if you care about minimizing single-request latency, horizontal scaling only increases throughput.
 The time to process an individual request remains the same as long as the machine itself is unchanged, we merely add additional machines to serve more requests.

 So, in theory, we have absolutely `None` ergonomic means for parallelisation in Python.
-Starting with 3.14, no-GIL aims to change that.
+1Starting with 3.14, no-GIL aims to change that.

 Here are a few practical use cases where I’ll immediately start exploring no-GIL: